How To Achieve At Least 50% Of Your Goals

 Introducing: Goal-Setting—How To Achieve At Least 50% Of Your Goals (In Any Given Year)

-In 45 minutes, The Goal Setting Webinar recording (video and audi0) will show you:
+In 45 minutes, The Goal Setting (video and audio) will show you:

 1- How we achieve our goals at Psychotactics